Glossary - Ingredients

 Nutrition facts

-Eggs are characterized by containing all nine essential amino acids that cannot be produced by the body in a balanced way.
-They are also rich in choline, which helps brain function, and contain plenty of calcium, iron, vitamins A, B1, B2, D, and E.
+Eggs are widely recognized for containing all nine essential amino acids, which cannot be produced efficiently by the human body.
+In addition, eggs are rich in choline, known to assist neurological functions, and contain high amounts of calcium, iron, and vitamins A, B1, B2, D, and E.

-Store eggs with the pointed end down in the refrigerator.
-They are sensitive to temperature changes and vibrations, so it's better to place them on the shelves inside the refrigerator rather than in the door pocket.
+Store with the pointed end facing downwards in the refrigerator.
+As eggs are sensitive to temperature changes and vibrations, store on shelves inside of the refrigerator rather than in the door pocket.

 Trivia

-The white stringy part in the egg white is called chalaza, which helps keep the yolk centered and protects it from shock.
-Some people remove the chalaza, but it is rich in nutrients and can be eaten together with the yolk and egg white.
+The white stringy portion of the egg white is called a "chalaza" (prounounced cuh-LAY-zuh), which helps keep the yolk centered and protects it from shock.
+Although some people prefer to remove the chalaza, its protein content makes it worth eating together with the yolk and egg white, unless whipping up a dish calling for extra smooth texture, such as custards.

 Caution